On the notion of missingness for path attribution explainability methods in medical settings: Guiding the selection of medically meaningful baselines: Dynamic counterfactual baseline generation

+In our implementation, we omit an explicit similarity term as in equation \ref{eq:argmin} by setting $\lambda_{\text{sim}} = 0$, since we are starting at $z_0 = \mathcal{E}(x)$ (where $\mathcal{D}(z_0))$ is already very close to $x$).
+During optimization, we stop once the desired confidence threshold is reached.
+The decoded image $\hat{x}^* = \mathcal{D}(z^*)$ is then used as the counterfactual baseline.
+An overview of the whole process can also be seen in Figure \ref{fig:setup}.

-\subsection{Optimization details}
+\subsubsection{Optimization details}

-As described in section \ref{sec_method_cf_vae}, the counterfactual is found by traversing the latent space of the VAE (using the Adam optimizer) aiming to minimize the cross entropy loss of the decoded sample and the true label.
+As described in section \ref{sec_method_cf_vae}, the counterfactual is found by traversing the latent space of the VAE (using the Adam optimizer) aiming to minimize the cross entropy loss between the decoded sample's predicted class and the true label.
 Table \ref{tab_optimization_hyperparameters} shows the hyperparameters used to find the counterfactual.
-The parameters were chosen based on multiple runs and deemed suitable enough for our experiments, though we think they can still be optimized.
+The parameters were chosen based on multiple runs and deemed suitable enough for our experiments.

-\subsection{Examples of path from pathological sample to normal counterfactual sample}
+\subsubsection{Examples of path from pathological sample to normal counterfactual sample}

 For illustration purposes, we show examples of decoded samples along the optimization path in Figure \ref{fig_examples_path}.
 The final counterfactual is reached once the specified confidence threshold is reached.